MySQL Database Management and Usage in ServBay

 EXPLAIN SELECT * FROM your_table_name WHERE column_name = 'value';

-By analyzing the output from EXPLAIN
+By examining the output of EXPLAIN

 Configuration Optimization